salman3001/nest-mailer/README.md

 }
 ```

-- you can send email in real time by using send method or queue multiple emails. to use queue method a queue adapter should be defined. if no queue adapter is defined it will send all mails in sync, same as send method. to define a queue adapter add below options to mail module.
+- you can send email in real time by using send method or queue multiple emails. to use queue method. a queue adapter should be defined. if no queue adapter is defined it will send all mails in sync, same as send method. which is helpfull in development as we dont need to setup queue system just yet. to define a queue adapter add below options to mail module.

 ```typescript
 imports: [